GIST: Targeted Data Selection for Instruction Tuning via Coupled Optimization Geometry: Experiments

 \subsection{Sensitivity}

 \textbf{Using only early checkpoints is sufficient; later checkpoints can even hurt performance.} Our findings offer a nuanced perspective on checkpoint aggregation compared to \citet{xia2024less}.
-While aggregating influence scores can effectively stabilize the zig-zagging Adam trajectory near convergence (illustrated in Figure~\ref{fig:toy_coupled}), we observe that for geometric subspace alignment, \textbf{the most valuable directional information is intrinsically concentrated in the early training stage}.
+While aggregating influence scores can stabilize the zig-zagging Adam trajectory near convergence (Figure~\ref{fig:toy_coupled}) and partly mitigate the limited expressivity of a single-checkpoint diagonal surrogate, we find that for geometric subspace alignment, \textbf{the most valuable directional information is intrinsically concentrated in the early training stage}.
 As illustrated in Figure~\ref{fig:single_epoch}, the performance of data selection using single-epoch gradients shows a monotonic decline on \textsc{TydiQA} with Llama3.2-3B, dropping from 69.2\% (Epoch 1) to 64.3\% (Epoch 4).

 Even when aggregating checkpoints using the weighted scheme proposed in LESS (Figure~\ref{fig:cumulative_epoch}), adding later checkpoints yields diminishing returns and eventually harms performance: while combining Epochs 1-2 yields a slight peak (70.2\%), incorporating all four epochs degrades accuracy to 67.3\%, significantly lower than using the early checkpoints alone.
 This aligns with the results in Table~\ref{tab:first_epoch}.
 We attribute this phenomenon to the evolution of the gradient geometry shown in Figure~\ref{fig:grad_spectra_multi}.
 As training progresses, the spectral distribution of the target gradient matrix becomes increasingly concentrated on the leading singular values.
 This shrinkage in intrinsic dimension suggests that late-stage gradients may lose the diverse directional information present in early checkpoints, discarding critical optimization directions required for robust data selection.